-The genetics industry provides information that biotech, pharma and medical device companies need to continue making innovative products.
-Here’s a look at a few top genetics stocks.
+The genetics industry provides data that life science companies need to make new products.
+Here’s a look at the largest genetics stocks.

 That’s why we’re counting down some significant players in genetics and genomics — companies that splice and edit their days away, developing technologies and tests that are key for the life science sector.

-Seattle Genetics describes itself as an “emerging multi-product, global biotechnology company.”
+Seattle Genetics is first on our list of largest genetics stocks and describes itself as an “emerging multi-product, global biotechnology company.”
 This comparatively new firm develops and commercializes cancer-related therapies.
-Its flagship product is ADCETRIS®, which is approved for the treatment of several types of CD30-expressing lymphomas.
+Its flagship product is Adcetris, which is approved for the treatment of several types of CD30-expressing lymphomas, among other cancers.

-The company’s areas of research include antibody-drug conjugate (ADC) technology and sugar-engineered antibody (SEA) technology.
-It has numerous products in its pipeline, and says it is focused on further expanding ADCETRIS®, as well as addressing “significant unmet medical needs” through a new generation of targeted, empowered therapies.
+The company’s areas of research include antibody-drug conjugate technology and sugar-engineered antibody technology.
+It has numerous products in its pipeline, and says it is focused on further expanding Adcetris, as well as addressing “significant unmet medical needs” through a new generation of targeted, empowered therapies.

 5. Invitae (NASDAQ:NVTA)

-Invitae is last on this list of top genetics stocks.
-It is a genetics information company whose aim is to push the field of medicine at large to use genetic testing and information to create personalized medicine, more specific treatments and preventative procedures.
+Invitae is a genetics information company that aims to push the field of medicine at large to use genetic testing and information to create personalized medicine, treatments that are more specific and preventative procedures.